Py-AMS/pyams-security/src/pyams_security/doctests/plugins.rst

     >>> selector(event)
     True

-You can also define a subscriber predicate using a class or an interface:
+You can also define a subscriber predicate using a class or an interface; we just have to call the "factory_config" decorator for testing:

+    >>> from pyams_utils.testing import call_decorator
+    >>> from pyams_utils.factory import factory_config
+    >>> from pyams_security.interfaces import IAdminAuthenticationPlugin
     >>> from pyams_security.plugin.admin import AdminAuthenticationPlugin

+    >>> call_decorator(config, factory_config, AdminAuthenticationPlugin,
+    ...
+IAdminAuthenticationPlugin)

     >>> plugin = AdminAuthenticationPlugin()

-    >>> from pyams_security.interfaces import IAdminAuthenticationPlugin
     >>> selector = PluginSelector(IAdminAuthenticationPlugin, config)
     >>> event = AuthenticatedPrincipalEvent(plugin, 'admin')
     >>> selector(event)